What this shows

 Why this matters for your team

-The research is clear: teams improve when they can see how they work together and take action on what they find.
+The research is clear: execution friction reduces when teams can see how they work together and take action on what they find.
 But most organisations stop at measurement.

 • Awareness without action doesn't create change